 Alternatively, you can store the configuration file outside of the base directory and not upload it into the cloud.

 This is possible using the --config parameter when calling CryFS.

 The security of CryFS has been proven in a master's thesis and in a scientific paper published at DBSec 2017 (PDF) using a game-based security approach.
 The works also contain a detailed description of the inner workings of CryFS.

 The current version meets all security goals regarding confidentiality of file contents, size, metadata and directory structure.
-The integrity goals mentioned in the thesis are not fully implemented yet.
-The current version protects the encrypted blocks from being modified by an attacker, since it uses an authenticated encryption scheme like aes-256-gcm.
-However, it doesn't prevent an attacker yet from rolling back the filesystem by replacing blocks with an earlier valid version of the same block.
-This issue will be addressed in future versions.
+The integrity goals mentioned in the thesis are also implemented as of version 0.10.0.
+The 0.9.x versions protect the encrypted blocks from being modified by an attacker, since they use an authenticated encryption scheme like aes-256-gcm, but they don't prevent an attacker from rolling back the filesystem by replacing blocks with an earlier valid version of the same block yet.